 4.3.1 The Assessors will normally spend two days in the institution seeking accreditation.
-Guidelines for preparation for the visit are set out in Appendix 5 and in the Assessors' handbook.
+Guidelines for preparation for the visit are set out in Appendix 5 and in the Assessors'

+handbook.

-- 4.3.2 Assessment is of courses and programmes, not of institutions. - 4.3.3 The Assessors will report on how far the courses meet the requirements of the Criteria for Assessment (see pages 12 to 20).
+- 4.3.2 Assessment is of EAP provision, not of institutions. - 4.3.3 The Assessors will report on how far the EAP provision meets the requirements of the Criteria for Assessment (see pages 12 to 20).